tomscdxvi/tomscdxvi/README.md

 🌱 I’m currently learning React Native, React.js, Vue.js, and Python.

-👯 I’m looking to collaborate on side projects!
-I can help with designs using Figma and Adobe XD.
+👯 I’m looking to collaborate on side projects

 <!--
 **tomscdxvi/tomscdxvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.